devdumpling/alexwells/src/content/blog/on-ai-and-fulfillment.md

 And it was whatever this nebulous thing is that I don't have a name for that kept me coming back every day _yearning to create more_.
 In psychology, people who know way more about psych might refer to this as the intersection of _hedonia_ (feeling good) and _eudaimonia_ (feeling purpose).
 Supposedly, the key to happiness can be understood in their relationship--forgive my hand waving.
 I digress.

 The revelation is that this is in stark contrast to what I experienced with Midjourney and other AI image generation tools.
-In less academic terms, _making art was fun AND purposeful, generating art was not._
+In less academic terms, _making art manually was fun AND purposeful, generating art was not._

 ## On Coding With AI